-J. Deanna Wilson, MD, MPH, is Assistant Professor of Medicine and Pediatrics.
+J. Deanna Wilson, MD, MPH, is Adjunct Assistant Professor of Medicine and Pediatrics.
 Dr. Wilson's research interests include reducing substance use-related health disparities, with an emphasis on opioid use disorders in adolescent and adult populations.
 Her work includes integrating harm reduction into primary care settings, developing low threshold models of care to improve engagement and retention of vulnerable populations, and improving resilience and coping using mindfulness as a strategy to mitigate chronic pain.

 Dr. Wilson is on Twitter: follow her at @DeannaW2014.